Fyrstikkeske/fyrraria/README.md

 29/5-25: mouse and coordingates are now local to the planet, nextsetp would prob be a refactor cuz holy hell its ugly

-30/5-25: Day 1 of adding proper chunking
+30/5-25: Day 1 of adding proper chunking.
+So technically its day 2, But i havent slept yet so it doesnt count.
+Regardless added uthash for that legendary O(1) in chunking logic.
+So now its stable 60 which is max due to opengl saying so.
+Which is super noice.
+No more lag(its still laggy with big render distances)